- Quirky styling

 Stepping up to the 500X Trekking for about $1,500 more adds better upholstery, outdoorsy styling bits, satellite radio, and a circular 3.5-inch screen in the gauge cluster.
 The Trekking model also gets the option to add active safety features which we highly recommend doing, but any options push the total price close to $30,000.

 The top-tier Trekking Plus includes leather, heated front seats, satellite navigation, and a few other styling bits, but at over $30,000 to start, we’d skip it.

 The 2020 Fiat 500X manages just average fuel economy at 26 mpg combined.

-Though updated figures aren’t available, the 2020 Fiat 500X is likely to make just average fuel economy despite its small turbo engine.
+The 2020 Fiat 500X makes just average fuel economy despite its small turbo engine and disconnecting rear axle.
 We give it 5 out of 10 for efficiency.
-(Read more about how we rate cars.)

-The 2019 version of the 500X with the same powertrain (1.3-liter turbo-4, all-wheel-drive, 9-speed automatic) got 24 city, 30 highway, and 26 combined mpg.
-We expect those figures to remain the same for 2020, which would put the 500X firmly in the middle of the pack in terms of efficiency.
+The 2020 500X with the 1.3-liter turbo-4, all-wheel-drive, 9-speed automatic got 24 city, 30 highway, and 26 combined mpg, which puts the 500X firmly in the middle of the pack in terms of efficiency.
 The small turbo engine and 9-speed auto with a disconnecting rear axle that improves fuel economy at highway speeds don’t help matters as much as the naturally aspirated engines and continuously variable transmissions (CVTs) in competitors, it seems.
 By comparison, the Honda HR-V in AWD gets 29 mpg combined.